sentenial/developer-docs/pages/prodTokenMgmt/tok_reqtokapp.md

 * A specific resource.
 * A set of scopes.

+## Application Friendly Tokens

+Application Friendly Tokens:
+* Can be used by Mobile Apps to call our APIs directly.
+* As mobile apps are not considered a safe processing environment for credentials, the tokens will be limited to must-have access scopes that are required to deal with an individual resource.
+* In most cases these will be used for API calls in read-only mode.

+{% include tip.html content="If you use an application token against the wrong resource, you will be presented with a `401 unauthorized` response." %}

+The image below illustrates the flow:

+{% include image.html file="tok_app_tokens.png" url="images/tok_app_tokens.png" target = "_new" %}

+Note that:

+*	No IP Filtering is applied.
+*	You will not be able to create resources using an application friendly token.
+*	Calls contribute to your throttling statistics.
+*	All resource creation is still a server-to-server call.
+*	These tokens are available for the products listed below.

+## Supported Applications

 Application tokens may be generated for resources on any one of the following applications:

 * `open_banking_pis`